arduino/livecast/Season 2/Episode 1 - Hack your plant/readme.md

 # Episode 1 - Hack your plant

 This example will allow you collect data from your plant and give you notifications depending on the moist level of the plant.
 We are going to use a moist sensor and a couple of LEDs to indicate whether we have to water the plant or not.
+To watch the video with David Cuartielles where he presents this example follow this link https://youtu.be/_VkSANzUnCw.

 ## Ingredients